Edchja/cheat-sheet/linux/tools.md

 python3 sherlock --help
 ```

-Or on the official [GitHub repository](https://github.com/sherlock-project/sherlock#usage).
+And on the official [GitHub repository](https://github.com/sherlock-project/sherlock#usage).

 To search only for one user: